Agustyn98/intel_undervolt/README.md

 `undervolt 120 60 65 65 20`

-Note: Values are positive, but they represent the negative offset, if you pass negative values you will be overvolting
+Note: Values are positive, but they represent a negative offset, if you pass negative values you will be overvolting

 ### Read the offsets currently set on your computer: